reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

         The `stepup sync-zenodo` script will create a new version for you on Zenodo, which stays in draft mode until you manually publish it through the Zenodo web interface.

+    - `copyright`:
+      A copyright statement describing the ownership of the dataset.
+      (Optional)

     - `license`:
       Lowercase license SPDX identifier.
       The list of licenses supported by Zenodo (and their identifiers)